Cases & Actions

 Senal et al. vs. City of Quincy Board of Registrars et al.

-ELC is representing voters in Quincy, Massachusetts, who are challenging the city’s unlawful refusal to certify their signatures on an initiative petition.
-The petition seeks to place questions on the upcoming Quincy municipal election ballot.
-The city’s actions interfere with the plaintiffs’ right to participate in direct democracy.
+ELC is representing voters in Quincy, Massachusetts, who are challenging the city’s unlawful refusal to count their signatures on an initiative petition seeking to place questions on the upcoming municipal election ballot.
+The city’s actions violate the statutes governing the initiative petition process, infringe on plaintiffs’ state constitutional rights to free speech and equal ballot access, and undermine a vital mechanism for participating in local democracy in the Commonwealth.

 BACKGROUND